Jacinto Paras

-Personal life
+Early life and education

 Jing Paras finished his Elementary and High School education from St. Francis College in the City of Guihulngan, Negros Oriental.
 For college, he finished from University of the Philippines Diliman with a Bachelor of Arts in Economics degree.
 He is a member of Upsilon Sigma Phi.

 He then got his Bachelor of Laws in 1985 from the University of the Philippines College of Law, and a Masters in Business Administration in 1983 from De La Salle University.

+Career

-He was President and CEO of the Pantranco Bus Company from 1990 to 1992, Director of the United Coconut Planters Bank, Director of the Philippine Communications Satellite Corporation from 1993 to 1998, and President and CEO of Call Telecoms Inc. from 1995 to 1998.
+He was president and CEO of the Pantranco Bus Company from 1990 to 1992, Director of the United Coconut Planters Bank, Director of the Philippine Communications Satellite Corporation from 1993 to 1998, and President and CEO of Call Telecoms Inc. from 1995 to 1998.

 He also sat as Chairman of the Board of the Philippine National Oil Company from 2008 to 2010, as President and CEO of World Spices International Cuisine Inc. from 2011 to 2017, and Legal Adviser of the Volunteers Against Crime and Corruption from 2016 to 2017.

-Public service
+Political career

-He was a Mayor of the City of Guihulngan, Negros Oriental from 1986 to 1988, Assistant Secretary of the Department of Agrarian Reform from 1988 to 1989, Assistant Director (with the rank of Assistant Secretary) of the Municipal Telephone Program of the Department of Transportation and Communications from 1989 to 1992, and Head of the DOTC Action Center from 1989 to 1992.
+Paras served as OIC mayor of the City of Guihulngan, Negros Oriental from 1986 to 1988, Assistant Secretary of the Department of Agrarian Reform from 1988 to 1989, Assistant Director (with the rank of Assistant Secretary) of the Municipal Telephone Program of the Department of Transportation and Communications from 1989 to 1992, and Head of the DOTC Action Center from 1989 to 1992.